GoogleCloudPlatform/google-cloud-tfs/README.md

   - [npm][npm].
 Should be installed with the Node.js install.
   - [TypeScript][TypeScript].
 Install with `npm install -g typescript`
   - [tfx][tfs-cli] The tfs cli.
 Install with `npm install -g tfx-cli`
+  - [angular] Install with 'npm install angular –save'

 ### Build Script

+Go to scripts folder.
+Execute 'tsc'.
-Execute build script `./build/BuildExtension.ps1`.
+Go to parent of scripts and execute build script `./build/BuildExtension.ps1`.
 It will download needed modules, build the common files and build tasks, and then package everything into `./bin/Google Cloud Tools.google-cloud-tfs-<version>.vsix`.